operand/agency/CONTRIBUTING.md

 # Contributing

+Thanks for considering contributing to the Agency library!

 There are two high level areas where you might want to contribute: examples, or the core library itself.